leeb003/LCM-Leads-and-Contacts-Manager/README.md

 Feel free to contribute to LCM, this item was for sale on CodeCanyon about 5 years ago and is considered stable and is now available to everyone.

 ### If you are looking for much more customizable Contact Management solution - take a look at WP Contacts on github [WP Contacts](https://github.com/leeb003/shwcp)

+---
+Version 1.4.0 12-29-2020
+- Updated for newer PHP versions (8.x) still a few deprecated notices on export/import
+- Fixed modal width
+- Installation error fixes
+- Updated PHPExcel code but library is discontinued, will consider PHPSpreadsheet in future for export/import functionality

+Version 1.3.8 10-28-2016
+- Original codebase migrated to github from codecanyon